AnthonyLeDu/vinted-combined-search/README.md

 # vinted-combined-search
-Doing combined search using the Vinted API in order to find dressings that match several searches.
+Doing combined-search using the Vinted API in order to find dressings that match several searches.